 - Most of your clothing should be for warm, dry climates-lightweight, loose fitting, and made of 100% cotton.
 But you'll still want to bring a warmer layer due to temperatures dropping at night in the desert climate (and you may want it during the day on the airconditioned bus).
 While most of the accommodations we use are modern and offer heating/air-conditioning, you will experience a traditional Nubian house and a classic dahabiya as you sail on the Nile, neither of which are heated. - Footwear: You'll be on your feet a lot during the trip and walking over some rough, slippery, and sometimes sandy/muddy surfaces.
 We recommend you wear sturdy walking shoes or similar supportive sports shoes, particularly for our daytime shore excursions from the dahabiya.
-Aboard ship, you'll be asked to leave your shoes on deck, so please plan to have a secondary pair of "boat shoes" with good traction to wear on board. - You can buy clothing designed especially for travel.
+Aboard ship, you'll be asked to leave your shoes on deck, so please plan to have a secondary pair of "boat shoes" with good traction to wear on board. - December and January can be cold and rainy.
+Parts of Jordan get snow in winter; other areas get heavy rains.
+If you are traveling in December or January, keep this in mind. - You can buy clothing designed especially for travel.
 Look for clothes that offer adequate sun protection.
 If you like to hand-wash your clothes, bring socks and underwear made of material that will dry out overnight. - When traveling with a companion, we recommend "cross-packing," i.e., pack two outfits of your clothing in your companion's luggage and vice-versa, in case one bag is delayed.